colcon/colcon.readthedocs.org/user/known-issues-with-overriding.rst

 How to make it easier for your users override
 ---------------------------------------------

-This section has advice for package authors about how to make easier for others to use your package and overriding it or other pacakges.
+This section has advice for package authors about how to make easier for your users to use your package and override it or other pacakges.

 Install headers to a unique include directory
 *********************************************